 "At a bank like a Bank of America or a Chase, you're trying to bring in deposits to facilitate other types of operations … You're trying to sell a list of products that generally you're manufacturing yourself,” he says.

 Current is what Marshall calls "deposit-agnostic," meaning it generates most of its revenue from merchant interchange fees, in effect monetizing the flow of money instead of its storage.
 (Noticing a trend here?
 Big banks run into price control policies on interchange fees when they have more than $10 billion in assets, so they're generally not attractive to large institutions.)

 Founded in 2015, Current features include faster direct deposit, cash back, quick gas hold removals and teen banking.
-It also offers customers fee-free overdrafts, allowing premium customers who deposit at least $500 a month to overdraw their accounts (up to $100) without incurring a penalty.
-Current works with Choice Financial Group and Metropolitan Commercial Bank; the Current debit card is a Visa.
+It also offers customers fee-free overdrafts, allowing premium customers who deposit at least $500 a month to overdraw their accounts (up to $200) without incurring a penalty.
+Current works with Choice Financial Group and Cross River Bank; the Current debit card is a Visa.
 ATM access is through Allpoint.